richlamdev/ansible-desktop-ubuntu/README.md

 `make apply ARGS="--tags alacritty"`

 Use `make ssh` to login to the VM and check if the package was installed.

-After testing is complete, use `make destroy` to remove the VM
+Type `exit` to exit the VM and after testing is complete, use `make destroy` to remove the VM

 ## Scripts